 At Least 1.6M Children at Risk as Hurricane Melissa Moves Through Caribbean

-UNICEF is supporting emergency preparedness efforts across the region as Hurricane Melissa moves slowly across the Caribbean Sea.
+UNICEF is supporting emergency preparedness and response efforts across the region as Hurricane Melissa moves slowly across the Caribbean Sea.
 Countries including Jamaica, Haiti, Cuba and the Dominican Republic are expected to endure several days of intense weather that could disrupt basic services for children, particularly in vulnerable coastal areas.

-As the storm continues to strengthen with winds up to 175 miles per hour, UNICEF is working with national authorities and partners to support emergency preparedness efforts by pre-positioning lifesaving supplies, sharing early warning messages with communities and providing cash assistance to households at risk in Jamaica and the south of Haiti to mitigate the storm's impact.
+In the days and weeks before the storm, UNICEF worked with national authorities and partners to support emergency preparedness efforts by pre-positioning lifesaving supplies, sharing early warning messages with communities and providing humanitarian cash assistance to households at risk in Jamaica and the south of Haiti to mitigate the storm's impact.

 “All efforts to prepare for the arrival of the hurricane are vital to mitigate damage and loss of life in the most vulnerable communities, especially in regions like the Caribbean.
-Small islands always face heightened vulnerability to extreme climate events,” said Roberto Benes, UNICEF Regional Director for Latin America and the Caribbean.
-“UNICEF helps strengthen national capacities to anticipate and respond to climate-related emergencies, and to deliver essential services for children.
+Small islands always face heightened vulnerability to extreme climate events,” Benes said on Oct.
+26. “UNICEF helps strengthen national capacities to anticipate and respond to climate-related emergencies, and to deliver essential services for children.
 This is fundamental to protecting those who need it most.”

 Learn more about how UNICEF works to protect and support children affected by hurricanes